-You may be repaid travel and subsistence costs incurred on official business.
+You may be repaid travel and subsistence costs incurred on necessary absence from your base on official business.
 The amount paid is based on rates approved by the Department of Health.

 Before travel costs are paid you must have on file:

 - a declaration to use your own car